Bert Tracy

 Bert Tracey was a British silent film and talkie actor.
 He also directed one film, Boots!
 Boots!, in 1934 which marked the film debut of George Formby as an adult.
 Tracy was born on June 16, 1889, in Manchester, England.
 He acted in 47 silent films including The Kentucky Derby (1922) and Law or Loyalty (1926).

 Career in America

-Tracey was a Music Hall veteran who had gone to America in 1913 with Stan Laurel and Charlie Chaplin with the Fred Karno Troupe where they worked as actors in shorts for the Kalem Company.
+Tracey was a music hall veteran who went to the United States in 1913 with Stan Laurel and Charlie Chaplin with the Fred Karno Troupe.
+They worked as actors in shorts for the Kalem Company.
 By 1914 he was working with Oliver Hardy in a string of slapstick comedies.

 Return to England

 He returned to England in 1927.
 In 1933 he met up with Laurel and Hardy at Manchester's Midland Hotel.